sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * Importing a pre-made disk, called `Image`, which includes a Linux operating system.
 * Creating the description of your VM, called `Template`, which gives your VM the shape you want.
 * Instantiating the *Template* to run your first `Virtual Machine`.
-* Accessing your `Virtual Machine` and shut it down.
+* Accessing your `Virtual Machine` and shutting it down.

 Let's run the first machine on the HPC Cloud.